Twig Adventures

 Route: N. Cottonwood Creek Trail to west slopes of Columbia, north and east on ridge to Harvard, back down the south slopes, counterclockwise, Class 2

 After a week away from 14ers, we were ready for some more.
-I joined Sandy and Stellar the day before in Buena Vista, where we did some tubing on the Arkansas River park rapids.
+I joined Sandy and TS the day before in Buena Vista, where we did some tubing on the Arkansas River park rapids.
 We’d found the tube on a hike down Grape Creek, outside of Canon City, a few days prior.
 We’d taken it to the the river park there, where we had a little too much fun playing in the man-made rapids.
 These municipal river parks have loaner life jackets, which we put to good use as well, running the river in them a few times sans tube.
 But it was much more fun with the tube.

 The river park also has a ton of ducks and geese, which I’ve been chasing since I was a little kid.
 To me it’s always been “the Duck Park.”
 I’ve been honing my skills at catching domestic fowl over the years and scored quite a big one here.
 I thought I might try this goose as a flotation device but she was not into that idea, so I just hugged her for a bit and let her go.